 Stevens, whose real name is Tony Murphy, was a welder from Cork who, during the mid-1970s, went full-time onto Ireland’s lucrative cabaret circuit and quickly developed a decent domestic standing.
 Clean-cut and affable, he pitched himself as a young, middle-of-the-road crooner among an established cohort of old-school performers.
 Backed by his band, Western Union, he gigged early and often, playing inoffensive covers and making regular appearances on RTÉ’s light entertainment shows, plugging his numerous releases, of which a cover of ‘To All The Girls I Loved Before’ is easily his best known.
 And as such, he’s an unlikely starting point for a story about U2 and that group’s long association with Cork city and it’s people.

-Elvera Butler, from Thurles, County Tipperary was, by her own admission, one of those enthusiastic amateurs who, from humble beginnings, and possibly more by default than design, went on to become, like John Fisher and a slew of others from that period, key players in the domestic entertainment industry.
+Elvera Butler, from Thurles, County Tipperary was, by her own admission, one of those enthusiastic amateurs who, from humble beginnings and possibly more by default than design, went on to become – like John Fisher and a slew of others from that period – a key player in the domestic entertainment industry.

-She had become the recently-installed Entertainment Officer on the Student’s Union at University College, Cork during that period when, in Britain, The Sex Pistols released ‘God Save The Queen’ and The Clash unleashed their vital, self-titled debut album.
-And, by so doing, fundamentally democratised many of the long-established tenets that tended to under-pin the entertainment industry.
+She was the recently-installed Entertainment Officer on the Student’s Union at University College, Cork, during that period when, in Britain, The Sex Pistols released ‘God Save The Queen’ and The Clash unleashed their vital, self-titled debut album.
+And by so doing, fundamentally democratised many of the long-established tenets that still under-pinned the entertainment industry.
 Punk rock was, in many respects, just doing it for itself and urging everyone else to do likewise.